-The material construction of the Loom and Leaf is equally impressive..organic cotton, plant-based foams, natural thistle flame retardant, good memory foam poundage, spinal cooling gel, and 6.5″ of comfort foam.
+The material construction of the Loom and Leaf is equally impressive…organic cotton, plant-based foams, natural thistle flame retardant, good foam densities, spinal cooling gel, and 6.5″ of comfort foam.
 The Loom and Leaf has really gone above and beyond with their material selection.
 No corners are cut.
 They use the best materials and it delivers an exceptional mattress.

 In terms of support the Loom and Leaf does a very good job.
 This especially extends to deep compression support.
 This is particularly important if you’re a heavier sleeper (really anything over 180 pounds).
-The L&L does a good job of maintaining consistent support even under heavier pressures.
+The Loom and Leaf does a good job of maintaining consistent support even under heavier pressures.
 The thicker mattress profile helps to maintain this level of support even for heavier sleepers.

 - Warranty – 15 years

-- Shipping – 7-15 days, $99, delivered via full service in-home delivery (two men will come and setup the mattress in your home and take your old mattress away; extra fee to take your old mattress away), mattress is not compressed
+- Shipping – 7-15 days, Free, delivered via full service in-home delivery (two men will come and setup the mattress in your home and take your old mattress away for free), mattress is not compressed

 - No Tax